colizz/ParticleNet-CCTagCalib/README.md

 # ParticleNet-CCTagCalib

 This mini repository aims to derive ParticleNet AK15 cc-tagger SFs, based on the g->cc proxy jets method.
-The introduction of the method can be found in [these slides (updated Dec.8)](https://indico.cern.ch/event/980437/contributions/4134498/attachments/2158018/3640299/20.12.07_BTV_ParticleNet%20cc-tagger%20calibration%20for%20AK15%20jets%20using%20the%20g-_cc%20method.pdf).
+The introduction of the method can be found in [these slides (final version: Dec.7)](https://indico.cern.ch/event/980437/contributions/4134498/attachments/2158018/3640299/20.12.07_BTV_ParticleNet%20cc-tagger%20calibration%20for%20AK15%20jets%20using%20the%20g-_cc%20method.pdf).
 All derived SFs are summarized in [this link](https://coli.web.cern.ch/coli/repo/ParticleNet-CCTagCalib/sf_summary).

 The main idea is to use similar characteristics between the resonance double charm (cc) jet and the g->cc splitting jet, the latter confined in a specific phase-space.
 By deriving the SFs for the latter, we can transfer the SFs and use them in the H->cc jet.